Download

 Case report form (CRF)

 A case report form (CRF) is designed to collect the patient data in a clinical trial.
 It can be a printed paper or an electronic document.
-It is designed to record all of the protocol required information to be reported to the sponsor on each trial participant.
+It is designed to record all of the protocol required information to be reported to the sponsor for each trial participant.
 The size of a CRF can range from a one-time 'snapshot' of a patient's physical condition to hundreds of pages of electronically captured data obtained over a period of weeks or months.
 It can also include required follow-up visits months after any intervention or treatment has stopped.

 Organisational information document (OID) and schedule of events costing attribution template (SoECAT)

-If a study is non-commercial, the sponsor of the study is responsible for preparing an organisational information document (OID) and a schedule of events costing attribution template (SoECAT).
+If a study is non-commercial, the sponsor of the study is responsible for preparing an organisational information document (OID) and a schedule of events cost attribution template (SoECAT).
 These documents capture all the information around study activities to be undertaken at a local level.
 A template OID and SoECAT will be reviewed and approved by the HRA for each type of participating site to ensure that there is clarity on the resource implications for participating NHS organisations delivering the research.

 Model agreement/contract

-Terminology – Other
+Terminology – Other:

 If you would like to understand more terminology used in research the National Institute for Health Research (NIHR) provide a useful glossary: https://www.nihr.ac.uk/glossary